Saros stops record 64 shots as Predators beat Hurricanes

 Left wing Max Pacioretty made his Carolina debut, skating on the fourth line in his first game of the season.

-“Just want him to get up to game speed as quickly as possible,” coach Rod Brind’Amour said before the game.
+“Just want him to get up to game speed as quickly as possible,” Brind’Amour said before the game.
 “Then he’s going to have that adjustment period to what we’re doing.”

 Pacioretty was a key offseason acquisition for the Hurricanes, who dealt for him from Vegas.
 In August, he underwent surgery for a torn Achilles and was expected to miss up to six months.